UK scientist who warned over virus quits for lockdown breach

 As one of the founders of the MRC Centre for Global Disease Analysis at Imperial College London, Ferguson’s work has been instrumental in shaping public health responses to outbreaks including swine flu, Ebola and Zika.
 Ferguson has long advised authorities including the World Health Organization and national governments in Britain, Europe and the U.S.

-On March 16, Ferguson and colleagues published a paper suggesting that even with some social distancing measures, the U.K. could see 250,000 coronavirus deaths and that the U.S. might have about 1 million deaths.
-In a worst-case scenario, Ferguson predicted those figures could more than double in both countries.
+On March 16, Ferguson and colleagues published a paper suggesting that even with some social distancing measures, the U.K. could see 250,000 virus-related deaths and the United States a death toll of about 1 million.
+Ferguson predicted those figures could more than double in both countries in a worst-case scenario.

-The following day, Prime Minister Boris Johnson advised Britons to work from home if possible and to avoid all unnecessary social gatherings. ___
+The following day, Prime Minister Boris Johnson advised Britons to work from home, if possible, and to avoid unnecessary social gatherings.

+A nationwide lockdown followed on March 23.
+Despite strict restrictions on public activity and business, Britain officially has recorded 29,427 deaths among people confirmed to have the virus, the highest toll in Europe.

+The number of hospitalizations and deaths reported daily is now falling, and the government is preparing to ease the curbs on economic and social life starting next week.
+Johnson plans to set out a road map on Sunday.
+The government says any relaxation will be gradual to prevent a second spike in coronavirus cases.

 AP Medical Writer Maria Cheng contributed to this story.